 Specializations: African, African American & African Diaspora, Colonial, Postcolonial & Transnational, Gender and Sexuality

 Caroline Heafey is a PhD student in English.
 She holds a Masters of Arts from New York University in Irish and Irish-American Studies and a Bachelor of Arts in English and French from Fordham University.
 Her research focuses primarily on 20th century Irish women writers, transnational modernism, and trauma studies.
 Her MA research specialized in the prison writings of Dorothy Macardle and she is currently editing a critical edition of these fiction and non-fiction works.
 Heafey is also editing and providing an introduction to a new edition of Macardle’s 1953 novel Dark Enchantment due out from Tramp Press next year.
 She lives between Brooklyn and western Massachusetts.

 Gayathri Madhurangi Hewagama

 William Hrusovsky received his BA in literature from Kent State University and his MA with a focus in Renaissance Literature from Texas Tech University.
 He is currently working on his PhD in Renaissance Literature with research focusing in Early Modern poetry and prose, Textual Studies and Book History, and Digital Humanities.
-William is currently the Editorial Assistant for English Literary Renaissance housed at the Massachusetts Center for Interdisciplinary Renaissance Studies.
+William is currently the Editorial Assistant for English Literary Renaissance housed at the Arthur F. Kinney for Interdisciplinary Renaissance Studies.

 Florianne is currently in coursework towards the PhD in Composition and Rhetoric.
 Her research interests lie in Philippine studies, transnationalism, migration, and Filipino rhetoric.
 She has most recently presented at the Thomas R. Watson Conference on Composition and Rhetoric and the UMass Boston Conference on Teaching.